Pnyx: Early history and phases

 Pnyx II: Probably late 5th century B.C.
-In this phase the orientation of the auditorium was apparently reversed (a reconstruction that is based more upon ancient literary sources than from the actual archaeological record).
-A stepped terrace wall was created on the north to support an artificial terrace, and the people sat facing a speaker's platform on the south.
+In this phase the orientation of the auditorium was apparently reversed, a reconstruction that is based more upon ancient literary sources than from the actual archaeological record.
+A stepped terrace wall was created on the north to support an artificial terrace.
+The people sat facing a speaker's platform on the south.
 Some sources stated that this retaining wall was constructed around 500 BC for the purpose of holding the soil that was brought in to form the level space for the bema.
 Part of the stepped terrace wall is preserved, as well as a staircase with rock-cut steps leading up to it from the direction of the Agora.
-The size of the auditorium (as it is restored by the excavators) is not that much larger than Pnyx I.
+The size of the auditorium, as it is restored by the excavators, is not that much larger than Pnyx I.

 Pnyx foreground, speaker's platform right, Acropolis background.

 Pnyx III: The Pnyx was rebuilt and expanded in the 3rd quarter of the 4th century B.C., probably around 345-335 B.C.
-A massive, curved, retaining wall was built (or at least begun) on the north.
+A massive, curved, retaining wall was built, or at least begun, on the north.
 The southern side of the auditorium and speaker's platform (bema) were quarried out of the natural bedrock.
-(Traces of the quarrying process can still be seen at the eastern side of the great rock-cut scarp).
-On a terrace above (south of) the speaker's platform, the foundations were begun for 2 long stoas (but these seem never to have been finished).
-It is unknown for how many years Pnyx III was used as the meeting place of the ekklesia, and certainly by the 1st century B.C. the assembly held their meetings in the Theater of Dionysos on the South Slope of the Acropolis.
+Traces of the quarrying process can be seen at the eastern side of the great rock-cut scarp.
+On a terrace above, south of the speaker's platform, the foundations were begun for 2 long stoas, but these seem never to have been finished.
+It is unknown for how many years Pnyx III was used as the meeting place of the ekklesia.
+Certainly by the 1st century B.C. the assembly held their meetings in the Theater of Dionysos, on the South Slope of the Acropolis.

-Finally, in the Roman period, part of the Pnyx was used as a sanctuary of Zeus Hypsistos.
+In the Roman period, part of the Pnyx was used as a sanctuary of Zeus Hypsistos.
 Evidence for the sanctuary consist of c.
-50 niches for votive plaques cut into the bedrock scarp east of the speaker's platform.
+50 niches for votive plaques cut into the bedrock scarp east of the speaker's platform, accompanied by short inscriptions dedicated to Theos Hypsistos.
 Many of the votive plaques are carved with representations of human body parts (eyes, breasts, etc.), suggesting that this Zeus Hypsistos was a healing divinity.
+The site lacks any anthropomorphic representations, indicating an aniconic mode of worship.
+The installation appears informal, with no clear evidence of an organized priesthood.
+The dedicants include a substantial number of women and individuals of modest social status.